⚠️ Use credit cards responsibly!

 What Is A Credit Inquiry?
 Everything You Need To Know

-Credit inquiries aren’t something to cry too much about.
-Let’s establish what they are, the different types of them, and whether they affect your credit score or not.
+A credit inquiry isn’t something to cry too much about.
+Let’s establish what a credit inquiry is, the different types of credit inquiries, and whether they affect your credit score or not.

-A credit inquiry aka credit pull is when someone requests to have your credit report reviewed.
-Think of it as an audit- every number is looked at and questioned.
+A credit inquiry, aka credit pull, is when someone requests to have your credit report reviewed.
 There are two types of credit inquiries- hard inquiries and soft inquiries.

 What is a hard inquiry?

-A hard inquiry is when a creditor has requested to see your credit history, to gain information on your payment history.
+A hard inquiry is when a creditor has requested to see your credit history in order to gain information about your payment history.

 When is a hard inquiry made?